consolidando/java/README.md

 ## Usage

-Execute the following command to use the application:
+Execute the following command to use the application: (You must use the version with the dependencies included that can be found at [packages](https://github.com/consolidando/stressor/packages/2093303) and it should be run on Java 21 or higher)

 **java -jar stressor.jar A AtoB B BtoC C**